redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 ## Open questions

-1. **A default within the adapter.** Should `HttpHandling` supply `httpHandler` itself, defaulting to the shipped implementation, so that conforming alone is enough and the property is only written to configure?
-   Swift could do it from the shipped source, with an extension on the generated protocol; Kotlin and C# would need the default expression back in the static, because it has to appear in the interface declaration.
-   Uniformity across languages argues for leaving the property required.
-2. **Logging.** Shells want to see HTTP traffic and timer activity in their own logs.
+1. **Logging.** Shells want to see HTTP traffic and timer activity in their own logs.
 A shipped protocol could carry an optional observer, or the shipped implementations could take a logger in their configuration.
 Left to the first implementation.
-3. **Which implementations to ship.** Tentatively: `crux_http` everywhere (`URLSession`, `HttpURLConnection`, `fetch`, `HttpClient`); `crux_time` everywhere; `crux_kv` as `UserDefaults` in Swift, `localStorage` where present in TypeScript, and a file-backed store taking a directory on the JVM and in C#.
-Because the property is required, a store that needs a directory is no different from one that does not.
+2. **Which implementations to ship.** Tentatively: `crux_http` everywhere (`URLSession`, `HttpURLConnection`, `fetch`, `HttpClient`); `crux_time` everywhere; `crux_kv` as `UserDefaults` in Swift, `localStorage` where present in TypeScript, and a file-backed store taking a directory on the JVM and in C#.
 To be settled per capability in the implementing pull requests.
-4. **Renamed variants.** The adapter uses the variant's emitted name, so a renamed variant still binds.
-If two variants of one effect carry the same operation — two `HttpRequest` variants — both delegate to the same method, which is correct but worth a note in the book.
+3. **Checking the source against the protocol.** Type generation does not parse the shipped source, so a protocol method whose shape drifts from its operation is caught only when an example shell compiles.
+Whether a typegen fixture that compiles every shipped file for every language is worth building, rather than relying on the examples, is a question for the implementation.

 ## Next steps

 1. Release the facet-generate that carries the companion-file hook; the per-operation types stack already depends on it.
-2. Add `ShellHandler`, `ShellMethod`, `ShellSource` and `CodeGenerator::shell_handler` to `crux_core`, record the operation's `TypeId` in `EffectVariantMeta`, and add the plugin with its checks.
+2. Add `ShellHandler`, `ShellSource` and `CodeGenerator::shell_handler` to `crux_core`, with the plugin and its name check.
 3. Ship handlers for `crux_http`, `crux_kv` and `crux_time` in all four
    languages, and migrate the notes and weather shells to them, so CI compiles every shipped Swift, Kotlin and TypeScript file.
 Give counter-http a C#